apache/tvm/docs/dev/relay_bring_your_own_codegen.rst

 **2. You want to generate any other graph representations.**

 Your hardware may require other forms of graph representation, such as JSON.
-In this case, you need to implement not only a codegen but a customized TVM runtime module to let TVM runtime know how this graph representation should be executed.
+In this case, you need to implement not only a codegen but also a customized TVM runtime module to let TVM runtime know how this graph representation should be executed.
 If you already have a complete graph execution engine for your hardware, such as TensorRT for GPU, then this is a solution you can consider.

-After you finished the codegen and runtime, you can then let your customers annotate their models with your customized tag to make use of them.
+After you finish the codegen and runtime, you can then let your customers annotate their models with your customized tag to make use of them.
 The tutorial for end-users to annotate and launch a specific codegen is **here (TBA)**.

 *********************
 Implement a C Codegen
 *********************

 In this part, we demonstrate how to implement a codegen that generates C code with pre-implemented operator functions.
 To simplify, our example codegen does not depend on third-party libraries.
-Instead, we manually implement two function macros in C:
+Instead, we manually implement two macros in C:

 .. code-block:: c++